PyMoDAQ/PyMoDAQ/documentation/usage/modules/DAQ_Scan.rst

 experiment behaviour and check if something is wrong or successfull without the need to perform full data analysis.
 For this PyMoDAQ live data display will show all datas exported by the setting **plot from** (defining which DAQ_Viewer module exports data).
 The total dimensionality of the datas + the scan dimensions
-(1 for scan1D and 2 for Scan2D) should not exceed 2.
+(1 for scan1D and 2 for Scan2D) should not exceed 2 (this means one cannot plot more complex plots than 2D intensity plots).

    .. _det1D: